chmitch/AIAdjacent/README.md

 1. [Building Machine Learning in Power BI](./Student/Guides/hols/04-PowerBIAutoML)
 1. [Building Machine Learning in Azure Machine Learning](./Student/Guides/hols/05-AzureML)

-;;; I would like to break 5 up into these three.
+;;; I am going to break 5 up into these three.
 That way we have 6 standard sections everyone can do and 1 advanced if we take certan classes that way?
-Thoughts?
+Cool?
 1. [Building Machine Learning in Azure Machine Learning - Designer](./Student/Guides/hols/05-AML-Designer)
 1. [Building Machine Learning in Azure Machine Learning - AutoML](./Student/Guides/hols/06-AML-AutoML)
 <br>**Advanced**<br>